 The entities xvee and xwedge had the correct Unicode assignments (U+22C1 and U+22C0) but the entity descriptions have been swapped, xvee is logical or and xwedge is logical and.
-This error in [ISO9573-13-1991] was reported in 1999, Proposed Technical Corrigendum but not previously fixed.
+This error in [ISO9573-13-1991] was reported in 1999, in a Proposed Technical Corrigendum, but not previously fixed.
 The entity files are unaffected by this change.

 The entity NotGreaterFullEqual which had been erroneously assigned to a negated less than operator (U+2266 U+0338) has been corrected to be the negated greater than operator (U+2267 U+0338).

 A sample catalog is now provided to redirect references to the entity files to copies on the local machine rather than the W3C server.

 The html5-uppercase set is now documented.

 The entities ohm and angst have changed to U+03A9 and U+00C5 to match NFC.
 See w3c bugzilla entry.

 The entity race, which had been erroneously assigned U+29DA, is now assigned the combination U+223D U+0331.
 (U+223D isn't quite the shape shown in the original ISO document which is a rotated S rather than a rotated tilde, but this appears to be the closest character in Unicode 5.2.)

 The entities bsolhsub and suphsol which were previously mapped to two-character combinations U+005C U+2282 and U+2283 U+002F are now mapped to the Unicode 5 characters that were added specifically to support these entities, U+27C8 and U+27C9.

 The source files have all been updated to match Unicode 5.2.